The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019: Background

-Contents of the report
+Leak

-On 4 April 2020, Keir Starmer, who had just won the 2020 Labour Party party leadership election, said he would look to cooperate fully with the EHRC's investigation into antisemitism in the party.
+On 4 April 2020, Keir Starmer, who had just won the 2020 Labour leadership election, said he would look to cooperate fully with the EHRC's investigation into antisemitism in the party.
 The following week, Sky News reported that an 860-page report into the handling of antisemitism by the party, planned to be sent to the EHRC in addition to previous submissions, would be withheld on the advice of lawyers.
+Thomas Gardiner, head of Governance and Legal at the time of the internal investigations, said the report should not be shared because evidence such as private messages and emails had been obtained improperly, and was "presented selectively" and without context "to give a misleading picture".
+The dossier was subsequently leaked on social media.

+Findings

-The report concluded that there was "no evidence" that antisemitism complaints were treated any differently than other forms of complaint, or of current or former staff being "motivated by antisemitic intent".
-The report also found that Corbyn's leadership staff inherited a lack of "robust processes, systems, training, education and effective line management", and that former senior officials opposed to Corbyn's leadership contributed to "a litany of mistakes", which "affected the expeditious and resolute handling of disciplinary complaints", including providing "false and misleading information" to Corbyn's office on the scale and handling of antisemitism allegations.
-The report urges the EHRC to "question the validity of the personal testimonies" of former members of staff.
-The Independent, which saw the dossier in full, stated that Labour Party officials appeared disappointed by Labour's better-than-expected performance in the 2017 United Kingdom election.
+The report concluded that there was "no evidence that antisemitism complaints were treated any differently than other forms of complaint", or of current or former staff being "motivated by antisemitic intent".
+The report also found that Jeremy Corbyn's leadership staff inherited a lack of "robust processes, systems, training, education and effective line management", and that former senior officials opposed to Corbyn's leadership contributed to "a litany of mistakes", which "affected the expeditious and resolute handling of disciplinary complaints", including providing "false and misleading information" to Corbyn's office on the scale and handling of antisemitism allegations.
+In the period between November 2016 and February 2018, the report claimed that more than 300 complaints were made into antisemitism, "at least half" of which warranted action, but only 34 led to investigations being initiated.

+The Independent, which saw the report in full, stated that Labour Party officials appeared disappointed by Labour's better-than-expected performance in the 2017 general election.
+The report also urged the EHRC to "question the validity of the personal testimonies" of former members of staff.

+Scale of antisemitism

+The report's executive summary stated: